bssier/rsschool-cv/cv.md

 ### About me

 I easily get in touch and find a common language with people.
 I always enjoy learning something new. \
 I am hardworking and persevering.
-I'm not afraid to make mistakes, because it's mistakes that help you grow.\
+I'm not afraid to make mistakes, because it's mistakes that help you grow.
-I dream of becoming a frontend developer.

 ---